microsoft/vscode-cmake-tools/docs/how_do_i.rst

 ******************************************

-CMake Tool's won't do this on its own, but you can `use compile_commands.json in conjunction with Microsoft's cpptools extension.
+CMake Tool's won't do this on its own, but you can `use compile_commands.json in conjunction with Microsoft's cpptools extension
 <https://github.com/Microsoft/vscode-cpptools/blob/f5b2d3018253447b462aa5eb73c2099c68ebb24e/Documentation/Getting%20started%20with%20IntelliSense%20configuration.md>`_.

 Set the value of ``compileCommands`` to point to ``<build-dir>/compile_commands.json``,